Deep Insights into Cognitive Decline: A Survey of Leveraging Non-Intrusive Modalities with Deep Learning Techniques: Conclusions

 \section{Conclusions}

-Cognitive abilities are essential in our daily lives, influencing how we interact with our environment and others.
-A decline in these abilities over time, as we age, is a normal and natural process.
-However, in some cases, this deterioration is more severe in some individuals.
-This severity is often due to different disorders.
-Early detection of significant cognitive decline can be highly beneficial, allowing for timely professional intervention and improving quality of life.

-In this work, we have systematically reviewed the most relevant methodologies for analyzing and predicting this decline, focusing on non-intrusive methods.
+This survey reviewed key non-intrusive methodologies for analyzing and detecting this decline, focusing on non-intrusive methods.
 These approaches do not disrupt daily activities, preserving quality of life without relying on invasive techniques like medical imaging.
+By bridging technical methods with real-world medical needs, we aim to foster interdisciplinary collaboration on the early detection of cognitive decline.

 To the best of our knowledge, this study represents the first survey of estimation of general cognitive decline based on non-invasive data.
 The methodologies covered include audio, textual, and visual analyses, leveraging deep learning techniques.
 We also assess the key features and benefits of each approach, their integration into multimodal frameworks, and their performance on standard datasets.
-Finally, we present the most significant datasets relevant to this task, providing detailed information about their content, including the activities performed by subjects, the disorders studied, and the modalities provided.
+We present the most significant datasets relevant to this task, providing detailed information about their content, including the activities performed by subjects, the disorders studied, and the modalities provided.

-We conclude that there is a significant lack of sufficient datasets in this area, with limited options that are not optimal in terms of sample size.
+We conclude that there is a significant lack of datasets in this area, with limited options that are not optimal in terms of sample size.
 Existing datasets typically focus on audio and text modalities, primarily due to the sensitivity of the data involved.
 For example, video data can raise additional concerns regarding privacy and ethical considerations, which further limits its availability and use.
 Consequently, most proposed studies rely on audio and text modalities, while other non-intrusive modalities, including video, have very few representations and often use their own recorded datasets.

 From our discussion comparing these studies, we also determine that the text modality is the most relevant feature, yielding the most significant results across the datasets.
 Furthermore, the combination of these modalities generally leads to improved performance, surpassing any unimodal approach.
 This is because different data types complement one another, providing a more comprehensive understanding of the problem.